-Using the "fake" interface for ClearCase ("eMake's "fake" interface for ClearCase" on page 6-2), which lets you specify the details of VOBs and files in a static file is much faster than communicating with ClearCase.
+Using the "fake" interface for ClearCase (see eMake's "fake" interface for ClearCase), which lets you specify the details of VOBs and files in a static file, is much faster than communicating with ClearCase.
 This may suffice for many users.